-Living the Good Life as a Graduate Student
+Living the Good Life…

-My cookbook in progressMore daal dishes
+My food blog & cookbook in progressMore daal dishes

 Now that the basics have been covered, let’s get creative.
 Daal, possibly the largest source of proteins for the vegetarians and vegans amongst us, is combined with other ingredients – vegetables, meats, and oh yes, spices – in such infinity of variety that you could have a table full of different preparations and not even realize that all the offerings have the same ingredient!
-Like many other pages, this one is an ongoing page subject to frequent additions and updates.
+Like many other pages, this one is an ongoing page subject to additions and updates.

 Daal & Spinach